vs4vijay/blackhole-server/README.md

 ## Contribution Guidelines

 We welcome contributions from the community!
 To ensure a smooth workflow for everyone, please make sure your code passes all checks in our new PR gate workflow before submitting a pull request.
 This includes linting, unit tests, and build verification.
 Your contributions play a vital role in maintaining the quality and functionality of the project.
+Please ensure you run the `lint` and `test` commands available in the `package.json` before submitting your PR.